ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 throughout this section, it is implied that they are communicating with their respective servers, which then communicate with one-another.

-† is a placeholder for a later discovery mechanism.

-†† there is no consensus in the design team about the full extent of consent requirements, but there is agreement that they will exist.

-††† as mentioned in the text, creating a room is a local provider action, which is out of scope of MIMI.
+† as mentioned in the text, creating a room is a local provider action, which is out of scope of MIMI.

 ## Get internal identifier for Bob